sfreeman422/RaspAlarm/README.md

 # RaspAlarm
 A Raspberry Pi Controlled Alarm Clock with Alexa Integrations

+# Status
+Still incomplete.
+Began work on 1/7/17.
+- Raspberry Pi and touch screen are functional and running Raspbian.

 # Purpose
 A full feature alarm clock that can be used in the bedroom to tell the time, set alarms, show the weather and a whole slew of other, yet to be built features.